 This devastating event began at Cooks Valley, about 2 miles west of Bloomer.
 The tornado clipped the NW part of the town.
 Approximately 50 homes were demolished.
-100-150 other homes and businesses sustained damaged.
+100-150 other homes and businesses sustained damage.
 The tornado traveled a total of 19-20 miles.
-After leaving Bloomer it remained in sparsely populated areas.
+After leaving Bloomer, it remained in sparsely populated areas.
 The tornado ended near LaRose Lake.
 There was some farm damage at the end of the path.

 I found a couple of fascinating papers authored or co-authored by Ted Fujita.
-He flew over this path taking aerial photos.
+He flew over this path, taking aerial photos.
 I included some of his findings in an area below our track map.

 Storm Data Entry

 A devastating tornado first touched down at 6:35pm CST at Cooks Valley near County Hwy.
 A and Hwy.
 40 which is about two miles west of Bloomer destroying some farms.
 The tornado moved into extreme northwest Bloomer where about 50 homes were demolished.
 100 to 150 homes and businesses along the storms’ path sustained minor to major damage.
 Major damage occurred on a farm as the storm crossed Hwy.
 64 after leaving Bloomer.
 The path of the tornado continued through a sparsely populated area for about 16 miles northeast of Bloomer.
 The tornado finally lifted east of County Hwy.
 E near LaRose Lake.
 Some farms were destroyed along the latter portion of the tornado’s path with considerable damage occurring to crops and farm machinery.
 Total damage by the tornado amounted to approximately six million dollars.

 Aerial Survey and Photography of Tornado and Microburst Damage by Ted Fujita and Bryan Smith